 The 2020 Nissan Maxima is well-equipped across the range, but choose the SR model for the sportiest experience.

 At more than $35,000 in its base edition, the 2020 Maxima is not as affordable as it’s been in the past, but it does offer impressive standard features.
 We give it 8 out of 10, with points for standard and optional equipment and its infotainment, but it leaves value and warranty points on the table.

 For 2020 the Maxima is still offered in S, SV, SL, SR, and Platinum trims.
-The $35,145 Maxima S comes with standard active safety features, an 8.0-inch touchscreen infotainment system with Bluetooth, Apple CarPlay and Android Auto compatibility, 18-inch alloy wheels, power-adjustable front seats, and two USB ports, it’s the Maxima we’d have if value is of the essence.
+The $35,145 Maxima S comes with standard active safety features, an 8.0-inch touchscreen infotainment system with Bluetooth, Apple CarPlay and Android Auto compatibility, 18-inch alloy wheels, power-adjustable front seats, and two USB ports, it’s the Maxima we’d have if value were our priority.